nayonnapurnell/SF-PracticeDevOrg/README.md

 # SF Practice DevOrg
-This org is designated for me to practice concepts to grasp an understanding to lock in knowledge or to post within my Salesforce Portfolio.
+This org is designated for me to practice concepts to grasp an understanding of SF knowledge or to post projects within my Salesforce Portfolio.

 ## Projects for Proof of Concept